timKraeuter/bpmn-token/README.md

 ## BPMN token modeler

-This folder contains the source code for a [bpmn-token](https://timkraeuter.com/object-diagram-modeler/) library based on **diagram-js**.
+This folder contains the source code for a [bpmn-token](https://timkraeuter.com/object-diagram-modeler/) library based on **bpmn-js/diagram-js**.

 ### Installing dependencies